badarahmed/pdf-catalogX/README.md

 ## Generating PDF Catalog:
-Run the populatedata.js script in dbx folder:
+Upload all PDF files in public/pdf folder.
+Then, run the populatedata.js script in dbx folder:
 ```
 node populatedata.js
 ```

+This will import all PDFs in public/pdf folder and automatically generate a catalog (in a mongodb database), generate thumbnails in public/img.
+It also creates search tags for each PDF based on PDF comma seperated title (PDF metadata) as input.

 ## Start Web Application: